What is a Shower Drain?

 Use boiling water

-If your drain is blocked and you can’t seem to clear it no matter what you do, it might be time to try boiling water.
+If your drain is blocked and you can’t clear it, no matter what you do, it might be time to try boiling water.
 Boiling water can help dissolve softer buildup like soap scum around the edges of your drain.
-To ensure that the buildup is completely removed, repeat the process while taking care not to burn yourself with the hot water.
+To ensure that the buildup is completely removed, repeat the process while not burning yourself with the hot water.

 • Use a natural drain cleaner.

-There are several drain cleaners available, but many of them have hazardous chemicals in them.
+Several drain cleaners are available, but many have hazardous chemicals in them.
 A more natural solution may be made using one cup each of vinegar and baking soda.
 To remove the blockage, pour boiling water down the drain, then follow with the baking soda-vinegar mixture and wait 15 minutes.
 Rinse with more boiling water.
-This method is usually just as effective as chemical cleaners, but it’s much safer for you and your family.
+This method is usually as effective as chemical cleaners, but it’s much safer for you and your family.

 • Call a plumber

-Calling a specialist could be necessary if none of the aforementioned techniques appears to be effective.
-A plumber can quickly and efficiently clear your drain, so you can return to using your shower.
+Calling a specialist could be necessary if none of the above techniques appear effective.
+A plumber can quickly and efficiently clear your drain so you can return to using your shower.

 4 Tips for Preventing Clogs